Mutual repairs are repairs to common parts of a property where there's shared ownership between the council and private homeowners.

 If you wish to report a communal repair within a block of flats, the route we take will depend on whether the property's within a factored development or not.
-For further guidance on factoring services, please click here.
+Use our page on factoring services for further guidance.

 If you have any enquires relating to Mutual repairs, please contact us by email at email@example.com